iS4i4S/PCNSL-RBraLymP/README.md

 Hernandez-Verdin, I. et al. Molecular and clinical diversity in primary central nervous system lymphoma.
 (DOI and journal pending...)

 ## Instructions (software requirements)
 It is essential that you have R 4.0.1 or above already installed on your computer or server.
 The main tools needed for RBraLymP are implemented in the R package [MOVICS](https://github.com/xlucpu/MOVICS).
-For all of the steps of the pipeline to work, make sure that you have upgraded Bioconductor to newest version (BiocManager v3.11).
+For all of the steps of the pipeline to work, make sure that you have upgraded Bioconductor to version >= v3.11.
 After you have R and Bioconductor installed properly, you can start to install MOVICS and other needed packages by the following code into your R session:

 ```r
 ## check for missing required packages, install them